redhat-performance/benchmark-runner/HOW_TO.md

 If you remove any YAML files, you must identify the changed files and `git rm` them before committing the result.

+*It is by design that these files are not updated automatically.*  This check is intended to catch inadvertent changes to the generated YAML files, and updating them automatically would defeat that purpose.
+If you make changes that are intended to modify the generated YAML files, it is your responsibility to update the golden reference files yourself, using the procedure above.

 The check is run automatically as part of the unit tests; if you want to run it manually, you can do so as follows.
 The test should take only a few seconds to run.